collingsandrew/milestone-two-project/README.md

 16. I want the option to restart the game.
 17. I want visually appealing card designs and animations, so that the game is enjoyable to play.

+### Project Scope

+#### The following features will be in scope for this project:

+##### Game Mechanics

+- A grid of face-down cards that can be flipped over to reveal an image.
+- The ability to match pairs of cards based on identical images.
+- A correct matches tracker to show the user the number of matches they currently have.
+- The functionality to allow the user to reset the game or start over when the game is over.

+##### User Interface

+- A responsive design that works seamlessly across desktops, tablets, and mobile devices.
+- A clean and intuitive layout that makes the game easy to understand and play.
+- An accessible design to ensure the game is playable by users with varying abilities.

+##### Game Progression

+- Timer functionality to challenge the player to complete the game as quickly as they can.

+##### Other Features

+- Game instructions to inform the user of the goal of the game and how to play.
+- A mario theme to enhance the experience and attract users to play and re-visit the game.

+This scope defines the boundaries of the project, ensuring that the core functionalities of the memory card game are delivered with a focus on user experience, performance, and accessibility.

+#### Possible future implementations currently out of scope include:

+- Options to choose different difficulty levels, which adjust the number of cards in play.
+- Tracking the number of moves made by the player.
+- Leaderboards to display top scores and encourage competition.
+- User authentication to save scores and track progress.
+- Background music and sound effects, with options to toggle them on and off.

 ## Accessibility

 The site has been built with accessibility in mind to ensure that it is always a positive experience.